carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fbasic-block-sections=<arg>

-Generate labels for each basic block or place each basic block or a subset of basic blocks in its own section.
+Generate labels for each basic block or place each basic block or a subset of basic blocks in its own section. <arg> must be 'all', 'labels', 'none' or 'list='.

 .. option:: -fbinutils-version=<major.minor>